wuyenlin/pebrt/README.md

 - [x] Add kinematic constraints
 - [x] Train and test on Human3.6M
 - [x] Run on distributed systems (for SLI)
-- [ ] Test evaluation metrics on existing methods (working on it now)
+- [x] Test evaluation metrics on existing methods
-- [ ] Online implementations of PETR (training & finetuning now)
-- [ ] Fix camera angle issue / add 3D joint position in loss
+- [ ] Fix camera angle issue / add 3D joint position in loss (working on it now)